joelouthan/Theologicus/src/pastorals/2-timothy3-1-12.md

 If you are going against the grain, the wind, and the stream of the world, you will enter into hard times.
 That's not because of the world but because God dwells in you.

->Romans 5:1-5 (CSB) Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
+>Romans 5:1-5 Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 2 We have also obtained access through him by faith into this grace in which we stand, and we boast in the hope of the glory of God.
 3 And not only that, but we also boast in our afflictions, because we know that affliction produces endurance, 4 endurance produces proven character, and proven character produces hope.
 5 This hope will not disappoint us, because God’s love has been poured out in our hearts through the Holy Spirit who was given to us.

->Romans 8:16-18 (CSB) The Spirit himself testifies together with our spirit that we are God’s children, 17 and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.
+>Romans 8:16-18 The Spirit himself testifies together with our spirit that we are God’s children, 17 and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.
 18 For I consider that the sufferings of this present time are not worth comparing with the glory that is going to be revealed to us.

->Luke 24:26-27 (CSB) Wasn’t it necessary for the Messiah to suffer these things and enter into his glory?”
+>Luke 24:26-27 Wasn’t it necessary for the Messiah to suffer these things and enter into his glory?”
 27 Then beginning with Moses and all the Prophets, he interpreted for them the things concerning himself in all the Scriptures.

 If our Messiah "suffered many things", how can we do any less?